alastairlundy/PlatformKit/README.md

+# PlatformKit (formerly AluminiumCoreLib)

-# AluminiumCoreLib
+### formerly AluminiumCoreLib

+AluminiumCoreLib was designed to help programmers be more efficient when using C# by using a library containing many things that programmers may need in their application.

-### About AluminiumCoreLib
+### About PlatformKit

-AluminiumCoreLib is a library which can be used by any C# program.
+PlatformKit is a re-focussing on making the library more lighweight and focussing specifically on dealing with Platform specific code, platform specific issues, and platform detection.

 This is a Work In Progress and so some things may not work well or may not work at all.

-AluminiumCoreLib is designed to help programmers be more efficient when using C# by using a library containing many things that programmers may need in their application.

 This can be added to any C# .NET Standard 2.0 supported Application.